grzegorzpokorski/shopping-cart/README.md

 # Shopping cart

 Simple shopping cart app which allows to pick a items to cart, manage them in it and save placed orders to look for them in history.
+You can also mark items as favorite.
 App uses localStorage to persist app state.

 ## 📍 Purpose of creating this app: